Exawind/amr-wind/docs/sphinx/user/inputs_Actuator.rst

    and ``sine``.
 Linear motion moves the actuator at a constant velocity in a straight line whereas sine motion oscillates the actuator according to a temporal sine signal.

-.. input_param:: Actuator.FixedWindLine.velocity
+.. input_param:: Actuator.FixedWingLine.velocity

    **type:** List of 3 real numbers, mandatory when motion_type = ``linear``

    This vector provides the prescribed constant velocity of the actuator motion.

-.. input_param:: Actuator.FixedWindLine.sine_vector
+.. input_param:: Actuator.FixedWingLine.sine_vector

    **type:** List of 3 real numbers, mandatory when motion_type = ``sine``